jahoo-jahoo/MegaRun-2/README.md

 # MegaRun
-This is a tool which can win data without playing Mega Run Game.
+This is a tool which can win data without playing dialog Mega Run Game.

+[#] how to install on termux:

+         $ pkg install python
+         $ pkg install git
+         $ pkg install toilet
+         $ pkg install pip3
+         $ git clone www.github.com/AnnoyCreations/MegaRun